 Meeting the DEA Requirements for Storage

 For manufacturers, distributors, and those who store or transport these drugs, the DEA has specific mandates for warehouses or storage rooms.
-Generally speaking, Class III, IV, and V controlled substances require a wire cage with limited access as opposed to Class I and II drugs, which require a solid-walled vault, also with limited access.
+Generally speaking, Class III, IV, and V controlled substances require a wire cage with limited access.
+On the other hand, Class I and II drugs, require a solid-walled vault, also with limited access.
 DEA specifications allow for multiple uses of vaults and cages, covering, for example, both storage of outgoing product and incoming returns or reject materials.
 Manufacturers can decide to store both finished goods and bulk raw materials, some of which are also regulated as controlled substances.
 Therein lies a common regulatory/business problem: how to design and operate commercially necessary facilities, while meeting these strict regulatory requirements.

 CustomVault (Bethel, CT) and WireCrafters LLC.
 (Louisville, KY) are two leading suppliers of secured-storage materials, engineering and construction services.
 This article explains the details of DEA approved storage cages and vaults, and the operational considerations that go into this compliance.